 Borkonyha – restaurants in Budapest

-The Borkonyha restaurant, located in Pest just a stone’s throw from the St. Etienne basilica, was awarded a Michelin star in 2014.
+The Borkonyha restaurant, located in Pest just a stone’s throw from the St. Etienne basilica, was awarded a Michelin star in 2014 and kept it since.
 It offers modern cuisine in a bistro setting with subtle Hungarian influences and a choice of more than 200 Hungarian wines, including 48 offered by the glass.

 TIPS – restaurants in Budapest